 - How would you respond if a customer asked about an over-the-counter drug that you’d never heard of?

 - In your view, what’s the most serious challenge facing the business side of pharmacy?

-As you can see, you’ll need to be ready with info about managing patients, tech staff and day-to-day challenges.
-On top of that, you should also expect to be asked your opinions on difficult matters, like ethical dilemmas involving patients and medications.
+Additionally, you should also expect to be asked your opinions on difficult matters, like ethical dilemmas involving patients and medications.
 These can be risky areas to enter into without preparation, so constructing answers in advance is always the best course of action.

 > Pro Tip: If asked about an opinion on an ethical or political matter, be careful to discuss only the on-the-job aspects without getting sidetracked on potential red-flag subject matter.

 At CareerStaff, we know how important it is to find the career opportunities that align with your life goals.
 We also know that preparing for those opportunities takes time, effort and careful consideration of some difficult questions.
 We’re here to help with career tips and a plethora of pharmacy job opportunities across the United States.

 If you’re seeking great career opportunities as a pharmacist or pharmacy tech, we’ve got amazing assignments in all shapes and sizes, from local permanent positions to travel opportunities and more.
 We invite you to learn more about our available pharmacy jobs here.
 Or, join our roster of clinical professionals now for fast-track access to new opportunities!